yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
 * **May 2024**
+Congratulations to our undegraduate researchers, Anda Liang, Eric Li, Haona Hou and Ellie Li, graduating from Vanderbilt!

+* **May 2024**
+Congratulations to Zach passing his prelim!

+* **May 2024**
+Congratulations to Eric receiving the Dean's Award of the Banner Bearer of the Class of 2024!

+* **May 2024**
 Congratulations to Zihan receiving the C. F. Chen Best Paper award in Department of Computer Science!